IlijaTrajkovic/ClimateSet/docs/source/climatecontext.rst

 **What do they include?**

+``Atmospheric Model``
-- Atmospheric Model: Simulates the behaviour of the Earth's atmosphere, including temperature, pressure, humidity, and wind patterns.
+   Simulates the behaviour of the Earth's atmosphere, including temperature, pressure, humidity, and wind patterns.

+``Ocean Model``
-- Ocean Model: Represents the behaviour of the world's oceans, including ocean currents, temperatures, and sea ice.
+   Represents the behaviour of the world's oceans, including ocean currents, temperatures, and sea ice.

+``Land Surface Model``
-- Land Surface Model: Simulates processes on land, such as vegetation dynamics, soil moisture, and land-atmosphere interactions.
+   Simulates processes on land, such as vegetation dynamics, soil moisture, and land-atmosphere interactions.

+``Sea Ice Model``
-- Sea Ice Model: Represents the formation, melting, and movement of sea ice in polar regions.
+   Represents the formation, melting, and movement of sea ice in polar regions.

+``Biogeochemical Model``
-- Biogeochemical Model: Incorporates biological and chemical processes, including the carbon cycle, to simulate interactions between the atmosphere, oceans, and land.
+   Incorporates biological and chemical processes, including the carbon cycle, to simulate interactions between the atmosphere, oceans, and land.

 These models use mathematical equations to describe the physical, chemical, and biological processes that occur in each component of the Earth system.
 They are run on powerful supercomputers, which still take a long time, sometimes even several months to simulate climate conditions over time spans ranging from years to centuries and are validated against historical climate data to ensure their accuracy and reliability.